"Love is what's in the room with you if you stop opening presents and listen." -- Bobby, age 7

 So for my kids I try to be relaxed and fun.
 We make ornaments for friends and family in December and give them out as we see people — gets us into the giving without thought of receiving.
 We take time to see the lights around town, to decorate and appreciate our tree.
 We talk about the other festivals of lights and remember that feasting and gifts are to make the darkest, coldest time of year merry.
 We celebrate the return of the sun.
 We relax and play and laugh and appreciate each other.” - Amy READ POST

-If you live in the US, you're already bracing yourself for Thanksgiving Thursday.
-(If you don't, I hope this post will start you thinking about your December holiday.)
+If you live in the US, you're already gearing up for Thanksgiving Thursday.
+(If it isn't Thanksgiving where you live, I hope this post will start you thinking about your December holiday.)

-Are you trying to figure out how to get everything done this week?
-Or how to go beyond mere gluttony to add some meaning and gratitude in between courses?
+Are you wondering how to go beyond mere gluttony to add some meaning and gratitude?
 I'm the first to trumpet the benefit to our kids -- and ourselves -- of rituals, and of learning the habit of gratitude.
 And you'll find plenty of ideas on the Aha!
-Parenting website to add meaning and Aha! moments to your family's Thanksgiving.
+Parenting website to add meaning to your family's Thanksgiving.
+READ POST